Mala tempora currunt sed peiora parantur

 (Bad times are upon us, but the worst has yet to come)

 The Quarantine.
-It All Began When…
+It All Started When…

 The Fear…

-Quarantine?… Let’s Photograph!
+Quarantine?… Let’s Take Photos!

-A Small Picture Gallery
+A Small Gallery of Images

 If you like my pictures, please go to see more on my Galleries Page.